Aaron Schoenfeld

 Aaron Maxwell Schoenfeld (אהרון מקסוול שוינפלד; born April 17, 1990) is an Israeli-American former professional soccer player who played as a forward.

 Early life

 Schoenfeld is Jewish, and he was born in Knoxville, Tennessee, to Robert and Sherry.
 Schoenfeld's family are members of Temple Beth El in Knoxville.
 In an interview, Schoenfeld described his Jewish upbringing as being very traditional, with his family regularly attending synagogue, keeping kosher, and observing Shabbat.

-For high school, Schoenfeld attended Bearden High School and had an outstanding soccer career there, highlighted by a Tennessee state championship and a state championship final appearance.
+For high school, Schoenfeld attended Bearden High School and had a soccer career there, highlighted by a Tennessee state championship and a state championship final appearance.

 He played on the collegiate level at East Tennessee State University, scoring 20 goals with 10 assists in 72 games for the East Tennessee State Buccaneers.